Gum Grafting Instructions

 - Do not eat solid food in the area of the graft until instructed.

-- Do not press over area of surgery for 1 month.
+- Do not press over area of surgery

 - Do not brush grafted area until your sutures are removed.